mextex/dicta/README.md

 Sets the sync file to automatically store the data on data change.
 If `reset=False` (default) old data will remain and will be updated with new data .
 If `reset=True` the data wil be cleared when `syncFile()` is called.

+**Data sync is monodirectional!** Though the data is automatically synced to your syncfile data is not synced to your dicta instance if filedata changes.
+Use Dicta.sync() to pull data from file into your dict.

-**This will fail if your dict contains non-serializable objects and binary serialization is not activated.** For security reasons this is deactivated by default.
+**Sync will fail if your dict contains non-serializable objects and binary serialization is not activated.** For security reasons this is deactivated by default.
 You can activate binary serialization manually with `Dicta.useBinarySerializer(True)`.

 If you activate the binary-serializer all non-serializable objects will be encoded to a binary string and packed into a `dict` labeled with the key `'<serialized-object>'`.
 See the reference for `Dicta.useBinarySerializer()`.